 C0j~N(μC0,σC0) (6)

 where the right-hand side of Eq.
-4 is the Sharpe-Schoolfield equation, C0j(TC) is the rate at a reference temperature (here set to -10 on a centered scale), Ej [eV] is the activation energy, Eh [eV] characterizes the decline in the rate past the peak temperature and Th [K] is the temperature at which half the rate is reduced due to high temperatures.
+4 is the Sharpe-Schoolfield equation, C0j(TC) is the rate at a reference temperature TC (here set to -10 on a centered scale), Ej [eV] is the activation energy, Eh [eV] characterizes the decline in the rate past the peak temperature and Th [K] is the temperature at which the rate is reduced to half due to high temperatures.
 We assume Ej and C0j vary across species according to a normal distribution with means μE and μC0, and standard deviations σE and σC0 (Eq.
 5-6).
 Prior to rescaling maximum consumption (in unit g day-1) by dividing Ci,j with the mean within species Cj, we mass-normalize it by dividing it with ma where m is mass in g and a is the whole-organism mass-exponent calculated from the estimated mass-specific exponent with the log-linear model fitted to data below peak temperature.
 Temperature, T, is centered by subtracting the temperature of peak consumption estimated separately for each species using a linear model with a quadratic temperature term.
 The rescaling is done to control for differences between species with respect to the experimental temperatures relative to the temperature that maximizes their consumption rate such that data can be pooled.

 Mass-dependence of optimum growth temperature